OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 | webpack.config.js           Webpack config
 ```

+## Edit the manifest

+You can find the app manifest in `./appPackage` folder.
+The folder contains one manifest file:

+- `manifest.json`: Manifest file for Teams app running locally or running remotely (After deployed to Azure).

+## Validate manifest file

+To check that your manifest file is valid:

+- From Visual Studio Code: open the command palette and select: `Teams: Validate Application` and select `Validate using manifest schema`.
+- From TeamsFx CLI: run command `teamsapp validate` in your project directory.

 ## Debug Teams App for Office add-in
 You can choose a option that you want to debug it in the second step.
 ![Debug Office add-in in add-in project](./images/office-addin-debug.png)